pelias-deprecated/chef-osmpolygons/README.md

 Contributing
 ------------
-Please fork, update, write specs for your changes and submit a pull.
+Please fork and create a pull request.
+At a minimum, verify that your changes are passing basic syntax tests via `bundle install && bundle exec rake`.

 Usage
 -----